creme332/myjobviz/README.md

 # 🇲🇺 Job-Portal-Web-Scraper 2022  <a name="intro"></a> #

-Inspired by the Stack Overflow Developer Survey, the goal of this Mauritian Developer Survey is to analyse the trends in technologies, in particular the technologies  in demand, in Mauritius.
+Inspired by the Stack Overflow Developer Survey, the goal of this survey is to analyse the trends in technologies in Mauritius.

 #  ⚒️ Methodology  <a name="Methodology"></a> #

 ## 📝Data collection  <a name="collection"></a> ##
-In the span of $x$ months, $k$ unique IT job listings were scraped from [myjob.mu](https://www.myjob.mu/) using the BeautifulSoup library.
+In the span of $x$ months (1 May 2022 - 1 July 2022), $k$ unique IT job listings were scraped from [myjob.mu](https://www.myjob.mu/) using the BeautifulSoup library.
 These job listings were then saved in `data.csv` file.
-The job URL of each job was used as a primary key to uniquely identify each job.
 ![image](https://user-images.githubusercontent.com/65414576/167564657-213f37f0-bf25-4dbc-9ea0-21e39062e2bb.png)
 > ⚠️The URLs in the csv file may no longer work as myjob.mu takes down a job post after a certain time.

+> ⚠️The job URL was used as a primary key.

 ### Dependencies ###
 ```